Could radiation from the very CT scans that our doctors rely on be harming us?

 But the risk associated with these tests isn’t nearly as bad as some had suspected.

-“There’s a risk of developing a tumor if you have a lot of CT scans, but that doesn’t usually happen unless you have a very serious life-threatening medical condition,” says Dianna Cody, Ph.D., deputy department chair of Diagnostic Imaging at MD Anderson.
+“There’s a risk of developing a tumor if you have a lot of CT scans, but that doesn’t usually happen unless you have a very serious life-threatening medical condition,” says Dianna Cody, Ph.D., professor of Imaging Physics at MD Anderson.
 “For most people, the benefits of the exam definitely outweigh the potential risks.”

 And, Cody says radiation is more dangerous if it takes place on the same part of the body several times and with very high doses.
 So, radiation doesn’t tend to accumulate if you have five CT scans on five different parts of your body.

 “Pay attention to the benefits of CT scans rather than the gloom and doom of some media reports,” Cody says.
 “CT scans have changed our lives for the better.
 They allow doctors to diagnose and treat patients much more quickly.”

 Beware, though: Breast and thyroid tissue tend to be more sensitive to radiation.
 But women do not need to be wary of mammograms, which give off very little radiation.